springload/draftjs_exporter/README.rst

 Custom components
 ~~~~~~~~~~~~~~~~~

-To generate arbitrary markup with dynamic data, draftjs_exporter comes with an API to create rendering components.
+To generate arbitrary markup with dynamic data, the exporter comes with an API to create rendering components.
 This API mirrors React's `createElement <https://facebook.github.io/react/docs/top-level-api.html#react.createelement>`_ API (what JSX compiles to).

 .. code:: python